withastro/docs/src/pages/en/guides/deploy.md

 ```

 Push the new `netlify.toml` file up to your hosted git repository.
 Then, set up a new project on [Netlify](https://netlify.com/) for your git repository.
 Netlify will read this file and automatically configure your deployment.

+>If you are using an older [build image](https://docs.netlify.com/configure-builds/get-started/#build-image-selection) on Netlify, make sure that you set your Node.js version.

+You can specify your Node.js version in:
+-  a [`.nvmrc`](https://github.com/nvm-sh/nvm#nvmrc) file (example: `node v14.17.6`)
+- a `NODE_VERSION` environment variable in your site's settings using the Netlify project dashboard.

 ### Netlify Website UI